Fitoussi/geo-my-wp/readme.txt

 == Changelog ==

+= 4.5 =

+* Please follow the steps below if you are updating from GEO my WP version 3.x:
+  - please read [this post](https://geomywp.com/geo-my-wp-v4-0/) before updating to GEO my WP version 4.x on your site.
+  - GEO my WP v4.0 is a major release.
+It is highly recommended that you either test it on a staging and/or make a complete backup of your site before installing it on a live site.
+  - VERY IMPORTANT: When updating to GEO my WP v4.x, you need to first update the premium extensions of GEO my WP and only then update GEO my WP core plugin.
+Not following these steps might cause a fatal error on your site.
+* Security: fix security vulnerability detected by the WordPress team.
+* Security: various security/escaping enhancements.
+* Fix: improve how the plugin collect the map and geocoding providers to prevent PHP warning on initial activation of the plugin.
+* Fix: geolocation details are not always appended to the list of results in the BuddyPress Directory pages.
+* Fix: various PHP warnings.
+* Fix: add a short delay to the mapInit() function in the BuddyPress Directory pages to allow the main script of GEO my WP to load first and prevent JS errors.
+* Enhancement: enhance the  map icons uploader.
+User wp_handle_upload() instead of move_uploaded_file().
+* Enhancement: move the content of the file gmw-posts-locator-ajax-info-window-laoder.php to a function gmw_pt_ajax_info_window_loader();
+* Enhancement: move the content of the file gmw-members-locator-ajax-info-window-laoder.php to a function gmw_fl_ajax_info_window_loader();.
+* Enhancement: enhance the DB query of the forms table.
+* Tweak: Remove the updater file from GEO my WP core plugin.
+* Tweak: extend the JS file of the BuddyPress Directory pages so it can work with other objects.
+* Tweak: new css_class argument added to the get_map_element() function to allow adding additional classes to the map wrapper element.
+* Tweak: remove the use of deprecated second argument in get_terms().
+* Tweak: temporary delete files not being used.
+Will be uploaded when ready.
+* Tweak: enhance GMW_Forms_Table class.
+* Tweak: check if some classes exists before calling them to prevent PHP errors.
+* Tweak: check if the file class-gmw-plugins-updater.php exists before including it.
+* Tweak: check that the class GMW_License_Key exists before executing it.
+* Tweak: default value for minimizing settings in settings pages and form editor is now set to 0.
+* Tweak: add geocode_address method to the GMW_BuddyPress_Directory_Geolocation class.
+* Tweak: enhance how the "No results" message in the BuddyPress Directory pages is being generated.
+* PHPCS.
+* WPCS.

 = 4.4.0.2 =
 * Please follow the steps below if you are updating from GEO my WP version 3.x:
   - please read [this post](https://geomywp.com/geo-my-wp-v4-0/) before updating to GEO my WP version 4.x on your site.